DesuImudia/Moai/README.md

 ## Notes

 This app demo was created using Figma.
-Describe any challenges encountered while building the app.

 ## License